Engee documentation

 • The user or an automatic method selects one or more starting points (pixels) that belong to the object of interest.

-3. Iterative region expansion
+3. Iterative expansion of regions

 In [ ]: